jrelo/data-structures-c/README.md

 * Re-learn/remember the intricacies of implementing data structures
 * Get a chance to play around with pure C again.
 No strange libraries or weird attachments.
 Just me, the compiler and the kernel.

-### Progress
-* Dynamic Array: **Fully implemented**
-* Singly-Linked List: _Started_

 ### Environment
 It shouldn't really matter, but I'm doing this on Mac OS X 10.8 (Mountain Lion) with the latest version of Xcode's command line tools.

 ### How to Compile and Run
 In case you're crazy enough to want to look at my ugly code, there is a makefile that can compile and run all the data structures and the tests.
 Simply run the
 following:

     $ make run

 ### Licence
     data-structures-c

     MIT License (MIT)

     Copyright (c) 2013 Ashkan Farhadtouski

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

     The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

     THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE